w3c/wai-curricula/content/content-author/content-author-modules.md

   * text
   * images
   * tables
+  * forms
-  * audio and viddeo
+  * audio and video

-These modules focus on accessible content creeation.
+These modules focus on accessible content creation.
 They are primarily designed for teaching:

 * technical writers
 * editors